Saumya4321/wine_classification_ANN/README.md

 # Determine the origin of Wines using ANN

 ## Objective
-Use ANN on data obtained by chemical analysis to determine the origin of wines
+Use ANN on data obtained by chemical analysis to determine the origin of wines.
+The wines are classified as from either of the three cultivars in Italy.

 ## Dataset used